jeff-hykin/neuron_playground/readme.md

 You can open up the website [here](https://jeff-hykin.github.io/neuron_playground/).

+- Right click to add a neuron
+- Click and drag to move a neuron around or pan around the canvas
+- Scroll to zoom in and out
 - Shift-click one neuron, then shift-click another neuron to create an connection between them.
 - Click a connection to change its weight (it can be negative, expected values are between -1 and 1)
 - Click a neuron to make it spike/fire